 In 2011, CSUMB completed the Sustainability Tracking, Assessment and Rating System (STARS) report v1.1 for the Association for the Advancement of Sustainability in Higher Education (AASHE).
 STARS is a self-reporting sustainability performance framework that allows colleges and universities to measure, track and share sustainability practices and performance.
 In 2011, CSUMB earned a STARS v1 Gold rating.
-In 2016, CSUMB received STARS v2 a Silver rating.
+In the moste recent reporting years, CSUMB has maintened STARS v2.1 Silver rating.